“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

-The crispy Friulian frico, on the other hand, is a second version of this typical product which is always produced from seasoned cheese which is grated and fried to form tasty waffles, perfect for a snack or an aperitif.
+The crispy Friulian frico, on the other hand, is the second version of this typical product which is always produced from seasoned cheese which is grated and fried to form tasty waffles, perfect for a snack or an aperitif.

-The main ingredient is therefore cheese, preferably local such as Montasio or dairy.
+The main ingredient is, therefore, cheese, preferably local such as Montasio or dairy.

 Pitta ‘mpilata Calabria

 Calabria: Pitta ‘mpigliata